ZodiacalComet/deserialize-fimfic-api/README.md

 ## The `date` fields

-By default, they are `i64` which if you don't need them it saves you having a dependency that you wont be using.
-But if you need to do something with it maybe you would use the [`chrono`][chrono] crate, in that case you can enable the `chrono` feature to convert them into `DateTime<Utc>`.
+By default, all dates are `i64` to save a dependency when unnecessary for an specific use case.
+If you are going to handle them with the [`chrono`][chrono] crate, the library provides the `chrono` feature to deserialize them as a `DateTime<Utc>`.

 ## License